paulrobertlloyd/paulrobertlloyd-v4/src/content/articles/2002-06-01-dissertation.md

 {% render 'photos' with figures.1
   caption: 'The ‘Bat’s Wings’ symbol for the BBC Television Service.
 Also shown are regional variants for Scotland and the West of England, a clock and a non-animated ident for a news programme in the North of England.
 (BBC/Abram Games, 1953)'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 {% render 'photos' with figures.2
   caption: 'Title sequence from <cite>Wednesday Magazine</cite>.
 (BBC/Bernard Lodge, 1958)'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 {% render 'photos' with figures.3
   caption: 'Title sequence from <cite>Kingsley Amis Goes Pop</cite>.
 (Associated Rediffusion/John Tribe, 1962)'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 The launch of BBC2 in 1964 saw the introduction of 625-line higher resolution broadcasts and three years later colour, both of great benefit to the designer although not straight away.
 BBC1 and ITV only began colour broadcasts in 1969 and the improved 625-line transmissions were still broadcast alongside those using 405-lines, which even with their low quality, weren’t suspended until early 1985.
 It was up to the audience to upgrade their sets, and sales of colour receivers were unexpectedly low when colour television broadcasts began.
 Before the majority of viewers had 625-line colour receivers, the designer still had to consider those watching on older sets.
 However, typical graphic design during the sixties saw a greater use of photography, more detailed illustration and a more apparent use of calligraphy.

 {% render 'photos' with figures.4
   caption: 'Title sequence from <cite>The Old Grey Whistle Test</cite>.
 (BBC/Roger Ferrin, 1968).
 [Watch on YouTube](https://www.youtube.com/watch?v=KNNAfzKwRn4)'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 {% render 'photos' with figures.5
   caption: 'Title sequence from <cite>I, Claudius</cite> (BBC/Richard Bailey, 1976).
 [Watch on YouTube](https://www.youtube.com/watch?v=pKwaCTfa1EE)'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 Graphic design was also starting to become more automated with an increasing knowledge of the effects a film rostrum camera could achieve.
 This was a vertically mounted camera that was able to move up and down above a bench on which artwork was placed, the bench providing the majority of the movement.
 Used mostly during the filming of animated title sequences, it was also used for filming compilations of stills (photographs, paintings or prepared artwork) and shooting cells a frame at a time ready for animation.
 Later computers became involved in order to control the rostrum camera and allowed complicated moves and techniques such as ‘slit-scan’ and ‘streak-timing’ to be achieved.